entelognathus/Antiarch-phylogeny/Character list of antiarchs to be compiled.md

 > - The coding of *Xichonolepis qujingensis* is .
 > - The coding of *Xichonolepis wudingensis* is .

+> - The coding of *Songmingolepis conspicilatus* is 0.

 48. Number of median dorsal plates: one (0); two (1).
 > Young (1984, 1988), Character 1; Zhu (1996), Character 11; Pan *et al.* (2018), Character 11; Wang and Zhu (2018), Character 48; Plax and Lukševičs (2023), Character 48; Luo *et al*.
 (2025), Character 48.